 An employment contract or a collective contract may stipulate other cases of severance pay, as well as the amount of severance pay that is due.

-If the employment is terminated at the mutual agreement of the parties, then a respective agreement specifying the terms of the termination shall be concluded.
+If the employment is terminated by mutual agreement between the parties, then a respective agreement specifying the terms of the termination shall be concluded.

 If a company decides to make certain posts redundant, it should first select the employees that can be subject to redundancy, considering the protected categories.

-Each employee must be individually notified in writing at least two months before the proposed dismissal, and each employee should confirm receipt of the notification in writing.
+Each employee must be notified individually in writing at least two months before the proposed date of dismissal, and each employee should confirm receipt of the notification in writing.
 Seasonal workers will be given seven days' notice in such circumstances and temporary employees (i.e., those with an employment contract of up to two months) are entitled to three days' notice.